| |

 • Pour in chocolate chips and mix in with a spatula by hand.

-• Pour into cooled crust, and place in the oven.
-Bake for about 40-50 minutes.
+• Bake for about 45-55 minutes.
 Center of cheesecake will still jiggle but outer edge will be set.
 Turn off the oven and crack the oven door.
-Leave cheesecake to rest for about an hour in the oven before removing.
+Leave cheesecake to rest for about an hour inside the cooling oven before removing.

 • After cheesecake has chilled, slice and enjoy!